rapid7/docker-logentries/README.md

 If you don't use `-a` a default ``host=`uname -n` `` value will be added.

-You can also filter filter the containers for which the logs/stats are forwarded with:
+You can also filter the containers for which the logs/stats are forwarded with:

 * `--matchByName REGEXP`: forward logs/stats only for the containers whose name matches the given REGEXP.